wpintegrity/storekit/README.md

 # StoreKit
-StoreKit is a powerful toolkit plugin designed to enhance your WooCommerce store, providing additional features to improve your online eCommerce experience.
-It also integrates seamlessly with the Dokan Multivendor plugin, optimizing your multivendor marketplace functionality.
+StoreKit enhances WooCommerce with extra features and integrates with Dokan Multivendor, optimizing your eCommerce and multivendor marketplace.

 ## Description